Immune Thrombocytopenic Purpura Quiz

 • Bleeding inside joint

-• Have you ever had red or brown urine (hematuria)?
+• Have you ever had red or brown urine?

-• Do you have small red dots which look like bleeding under the skin?
+• Do you have small red dots resembling bleeding under the skin?

 Children with ITP usually recover without treatment.
 Adults need medication to suppress the immune system.
 Blood transfusions may be necessary for support.
 In rare cases, removing the spleen may be needed to prevent platelet destruction.